Loading...

 Our shared values in selecting the Detour Fellow

-• We commit to granting the fellowship to an artist who needs an opportunity like this right now, someone who isn’t a successful and thriving dance artist at this present time (this might mean early career, hibernating, late career, submerged, unfunded or any other form of lesser visibility.)
+• We commit to granting the fellowship to an artist who needs an opportunity like this right now, someone who isn’t to our knowledge in receipt of other major support, such as another fellowship, at this present time (this might mean early career, hibernating, late career, submerged, unfunded or any other form of lesser visibility.)

 • Financial status and level of education are not prohibiting factors in access to this opportunity (having a degree from a major institution is not a pre-requisite.)